Duchy of Saxony: Younger stem duchy

 In 911, the East Frankish Carolingian dynasty went extinct with the death of King Louis the Child, whereafter the dukes of Saxony, Swabia and Bavaria met at Forchheim to elect the Conradine duke Conrad I of Franconia king.
 One year later, Otto's son Henry the Fowler succeeded his father as Duke of Saxony.
 According to the medieval chronicler Widukind of Corvey, King Conrad designated Henry his heir, thereby denying the succession of his own brother Eberhard of Franconia, and in 919 the Saxon duke was elected King of East Francia by the assembled Saxon and Franconian princes at Fritzlar.

-Henry was able to integrate the Swabian, Bavarian and Lotharingian duchies into the imperial federation, vital to handle the continuous attacks by Hungarian forces, whereby the Saxon troops about 928/929 occupied large territories in the east settled by Polabian Slavs.
-Henry's eastern campaigns to Brandenburg and Meissen, the establishment of Saxon marches as well as the surrender of Duke Wenceslaus of Bohemia marked the beginning of the German eastward expansion (Ostsiedlung).
+Henry was able to integrate the Saxon, Swabian, Bavarian and Lotharingian duchies into a united realm, vital to handle the continuous attacks by Hungarian forces.
+In 928/929, Henry's Saxon forces invaded regions across the Elbe river and subdued various tribes of the Polabian Slavs.
+Those campaigns led to the establishment of German strongholds in Brandenburg and Meissen, as well as the surrender of Duke Wenceslaus of Bohemia, thus marking the beginning of the German eastward expansion (Ostsiedlung).
+Slavic tribes on the borders of Eastphalia, such as Drevani, who lived along Elbe river in the region later known as Altmark, were gradually subdued and integrated, thus expanding Saxon frontiers towards east.

+In 936, upon Henry's death at Memleben, his son Otto I succeeded him.
+According to Widukind, he was crowned king at Aachen Cathedral, with the other German Dukes Gilbert of Lorraine, Eberhard of Franconia, Arnulf of Bavaria and Herman of Swabia paying homage to him.
+He appointed a prominent Saxon count Hermann Billung as the royal governor of Saxony, and princeps militiae or "markgraf", with orders to subdue the Slavic Lutici beyond the Elbe River (Billung March).
+In time, Hermann gained further influence, and before his death he was in all but name the duke of Saxony.

+Sometime after 965, Otto I entrusted the defense of northeastern Saxon regions in Eastphalia, later known as Altmark (meaning: the old march) to count Thiadricus (Dietrich of Haldensleben), placing him and Saxon governor Hermann Billung in charge over the pacification of neighboring Slavic tribes, such as Redarians and Hevellians.